tinkugupta5/javascript_l/Readme.md

 5. What is webpack, duplicity and how is it used in reactjs?
 6. What is Babel and why is it used?
 7. How does routing work in react?
-8. How to optimize react by memo and virtualization host?
+8. How to optimize react by memo and virtu alization host?
 9. How would you approach creating a web app with user manipulation?
 10. What is a spa and how is it used in react project?
 11. Explain how to use react-router in web?